Battle of Neville's Cross: Aftermath

 The battle takes its name from an Anglo-Saxon boundary marker in the form of a cross which was located on the ridge where the battle was fought; and from Lord Ralph Neville, the leader of the victorious English.
 Lord Neville paid to have a replacement cross erected to commemorate the day; this was destroyed in 1589.
+A wooden cross erected on Maiden's Bower to commemorate the victory stood until 1569.
 The site of the battle has been listed as a registered battlefield by Historic England.

 In literature

 The fate of King David II is recalled in Shakespeare's play Henry V. In Act 1 Scene 3, Henry discusses the Scottish invasion with the Archbishop of Canterbury.
-The last lines refer to an earlier play which should have been known to Shakespeare's audience, The Reign of Edward III.
-At the end of the latter play, playwright John de Coupland brings the captured David II to Edward III in Calais, where he meets the Black Prince, who has captured the French king.
+The last lines refer to an earlier play which should have been known to Shakespeare's audience, The Reign of Edward III, at the end of which John de Coupland brings the captured David II to Edward III in Calais, where he meets the Black Prince, who has captured the French King.